RustaceansKenya/driver-development-book/driver_book/src/uart_implementations/on_qemu/writing_a_bare_metal_rust_executable copy.md

 ## 3. Panic Handler
-Rust panics when a violatio happens.
+Rust runtime panics when a violation happens.
 Rust requires you to define a function that will always get called after a panic happens.
-That function is tagged by the #[panic_handler] attribute
+That function is tagged by the #[panic_handler] attribute.

-The panic_handler function never returns anything, it diverges
+The panic_handler function never returns anything, it diverges.
+It is therefore a divergent function.

 ```rust
 use core::panic::PanicInfo;